aakarshsak/solid-and-design-patterns/README.md

 ### Singleton Design Pattern

-Singleton notes can be added here later as needed.
+Singleton notes can be added.